-"The nuclear sector is already an important industrial sector (more than 1.1 Million of skilled and localized jobs) in the EU and is strong across the full nuclear life cycle.
+The nuclear sector is already an important industrial sector (more than 1.1 million skilled and localised jobs) in the EU and is strong across the full nuclear life cycle.
 There is now a growing awareness across the EU of the importance of preserving and enhancing industrial value chains and reducing over-dependency on third countries.
 The nuclear sector must therefore be part of the new, coherent EU industrial strategy.
 Life extension of the fleet is key to avoid an increase in emissions in the short term.
 Going forward, learning curves open up prospects to develop new nuclear at an affordable cost.

-The nuclear sector can contribute to deliver:
+The nuclear sector provides:

-- Consistency in policy development and implementation, providing clear signals that facilitate investment and enabling delivery of the required new, low-carbon nuclear power plants (large and small modular reactors), as well as maintaining the existing fleet, and enabling longer-term operation when appropriate; - A science based environmental assessment that delivers a prompt resolution of the nuclear energy position within the EU Taxonomy.
-The Technical Expert Group (TEG) recommended further analysis was required by qualified experts with appropriate scientific and technical knowledge.
-This must take place in 2020 so that important investment is not delayed.
+Consistency in policy development and implementation, providing clear signals that facilitate investment and enabling delivery of the required new, low-carbon nuclear power plants (large and small modular reactors), as well as maintaining the existing fleet, and enabling longer-term operation when appropriate;

+A science-based environmental assessment that delivers a prompt resolution of the nuclear energy position within the EU Taxonomy.

+To sum up, the energy sector, with nuclear at its heart, is continuing to play a critical role powering the EU, delivering an essential low-carbon service to households and businesses in a safe, competitive and reliable way and keeping the economy moving.
 Nuclear energy is an important contributor to all three main pillars of EU energy policy set out in the SET-plan and mentioned in the long term strategy document 'A clean planet for all' (EC, 2018): environmental sustainability, security of supply and economic competitiveness.
-In addition, Nuclear has one of the lowest life-cycle climate impacts of any energy source.
+In addition, nuclear has one of the lowest life-cycle climate impacts of any energy source.
 Greenhouse gas emissions from the nuclear cycle on average are similar to those of wind power and only one quarter of the emissions of solar photovoltaics.